gelsonmascarenhas/infra_eks_provisioning_proposal/README.md

             - --skip-nodes-with-system-pods=false
 ````

-To undeploy infra on, first delete the manually created security group policy and run the following command.
+To undeploy infra on, first I'll delete the manually created security group policy and run the following command.
 This will ensure all the infra is deleted
 ````
-cd tf-eks-demo
+cd tf-eks-proposal
 terraform destroy
 ````